MICHAEL AYLESWORTHRepublican Birth Date:

 At their northernmost, Lake and Porter counties are densely populated, industrialized and consistently Democratic in their political preferences.
 But the further south you travel, they take on a more suburban and eventually rural character.
 It is that part of Lake and Porter counties that comprise House District 11, a rare Republican foothold in northwestern Indiana, represented since 2014 by Michael Aylesworth, a former Porter County officeholder who after a career in agribusiness became an official at Ivy Tech.

 The district has been seen as competitive; the House Republican Campaign Committee contributed nearly $90,000 to Aylesworth’s initial campaign and $48,000 to his second.
-But Aylesworth has won his four terms by comfortable margins, topped by a 14,000-vote win in 2020 over a first-time candidate whose occupations included stand-up comedy. – Kevin Morgan
+But Aylesworth has won his four terms by comfortable margins, topped by a 14,000-vote win in 2020 over a first-time candidate whose occupations included stand-up comedian. – Kevin Morgan

 - Graduated, History and Government, Indiana University at Bloomington, 1966